-As the dependent spouse or child of an active duty military member who is stationed in Colorado you qualify for resident tuition rates at CCA.
+As the dependent spouse or child of an active duty military member who is stationed in Colorado you qualify for in-state tuition rates at CCA.
 Each semester you must complete a Military Certification for Tuition Classification to the Admissions, Registration, & and Records office.
 To further reduce your tuition costs you can apply for the College Opportunity Fund (COF), which is a Colorado state stipend applied to the cost of your tuition.
 You can download the paper application from the COF website.

 MyCAA is a fund providing up to $4,000 in tuition assistance to military spouses.
 The aim of the program is to help spouses find employment in portal career fields so they can find employment no matter where their spouse is stationed.
 For more information, visit MyCAA.